jrsearles/SandBoxr/README.md

 ```

 ### What this library does not do...
 - **"Fix" JavaScript.** All those quirks you love to hate are kept intact.
-(To come will be extension points so that you can, if you so chose, alter aspects of JavaScript's implementation, for example for equality.)
+(There are extension points so that you can, if you so chose, alter aspects of JavaScript's implementation, for example for equality.)
 - **Run "safe" code.** This library does not protect you from writing bad code.
 If you write a circular loop, expect a stack overflow.
 - **Transpile code.** Code is not transpiled into another format - instead the syntax tree is evaluated.
 - **Verify syntax.** This library expects a valid syntax tree.
 The syntax should be verified when parsed.
 If the syntax tree is malformed expect unexected results.